ejosejohn-whg/Evo/Evo_Upgrade_Implementation_Plan.md

   1: We need to define the Stage testing Stratagy. **To be defined by product and Operations**<br>
   2: Configure the Game on Stage. **To be defined by product and Operations** <br>
   3: Test the Games on Stage. **To be defined by product and Operations** <br><br>

-F: Continue moving sites one by one to production, applying changes to games and supplier configurations. <br>
+**F** Continue moving sites one by one to production, applying changes to games and supplier configurations. <br>
   1: Now that we have all sites live on the Low Site reconfigure "Main Stage Bingo" to High Stakes of UK and MGA <br>
   2: Execute the script on Stage and Live. **Sprit stratagy to be defined by Game Service and Operations** <br>
   3: Test the games on Live. **Testing Stratagy to be defined by QA and Operations** <br>